kristianmandrup/auth-assistant/README.markdown

 * Acive Record

 _NOTE_: Generators need more testing.
 The latest *generator-spec* and other supporting utils I've created should make it a breeze... ;)

+Just updated the config generator, which is now called 'cream'.
+The goal is to make it setup appropriate gems in the project and run various generators to create a full, compatible integration of all the systems (devise, cancan, permissions and roles).
+Testing of generators to be done ASAP.

 ### Config Generator ###